 At present, preferred first name will appear on:

-In the future, we plan for additional student record processes to include preferred first name.
+In the future, we plan for additional student record processes to include preferred

 In accordance with policy, a student’s legal name shall be used on all College documents, systems and communications external to the College and/or where a legal name is required.
 Examples include, but are not limited to: